VIC.GOV.AU | Policy and Advisory Library

 When creating long-term and short-term goals, refer to the Victorian CurriculumExternal Link .

-Make sure your teaching strategies, adjustments and supports include how to:
+Teaching strategies, adjustments and supports should include details of how to:

 • teach the skill